-- 1. Genome: The complete set of genes or genetic material present in a cell or organism.
-Or The haploid set of chromosomes in a gamete or microorganism, or in each cell of a multicellular organism. - 2.
-Genomics: The study of genes and their function. - 3.
-Proteome: The entire complement of proteins that is or can be expressed by a cell, tissue, or organism. - 4.
-Proteomics: The study of proteomes and their functions. - 5.
-Transcriptome: The complete set of RNA transcripts produced by the genome at any one time. - 6.
-Transcriptomics: The study of the transcriptome is termed transcriptomics. - 7.
-Microsatellites: A set of short repeated DNA sequences at a particular locus on a chromosome, which vary in number in different individuals and so can be used for genetic fingerprinting.
+Genome: The complete set of genes.
+Or Genetic material present in a cell or organism.
+Or The haploid set of chromosomes in a gamete or microorganism, or organism.
+Genomics: The study of genes and their function.
+Proteome: The entire complement of proteins that is or can be expressed by a cell, tissue, or organism.
+Proteomics: The study of proteomes and their functions.